slu-soc5650/course-website/content/getting-started/index.md

 3. GitHub Desktop is a client for interacting with GitHub that makes downloading and uploading files a breeze.
 You can download it from the developer's [website](http://desktop.github.com).

 ## Get Access to Books
-There are three books required for this course.
-Each book has been selected to correspond with one or more of the course objectives.
-The books are:
+There are a number of different books required for this course.
+Each book has been selected to correspond with one or more of the course objectives. **Before January 22nd**, please purchase copies of the first three books and decide if you would like a physical copy of the fourth:

+1. Brewer, Cynthia.
+2015. *Designing better Maps: A Guide for GIS users*.
+Redlands, CA: ESRI Press.
+2. Gorr, Wilpen and Kristen Kurland.
+2016. *GIS Tutorial 1: Basic Workbook for ArcGIS 10.3.x*.
+Redlands, CA: ESRI Press.
+3. Thomas, Christopher and Nancy Humenik-Sappington.
+2009. *GIS for decision support and public policy making*.
+Redlands, CA: ESRI Press.
-1. Wickham, Hadley and Garrett Grolemund.
+4. Wickham, Hadley and Garrett Grolemund.
 2016. *R for data science*.
 Sebastopol, CA: O’Reilly.
 [Webbook Available](http://r4ds.had.co.nz).

 All of the books are available in the bookstore.
 They can also be ordered online.
 If you would rather use e-books, those are acceptable for this course as well.
+The [**Reading List**](https://github.com/slu-soc5650/Core-Documents/blob/master/reading-list.pdf) includes the assigned readings for both the web and print versions of Wickham and Grolemund's *R for data science* (2016), and you are free to choose either version.

 ## Administrative Tasks
 All students should complete the [Student Information Sheet](https://goo.gl/forms/7xR7i5n40ROl1YlH3), which gives me some info about you and gives you the chance to let me know about any initial concerns you might have.
 It also contains a syllabus agreement, which confirms that you have read the [**Syllabus**](https://github.com/slu-soc5650/Core-Documents/blob/master/syllabus.pdf) and understand the course policies.
 The should be completed before class on January 22nd.

 ## Coursework
-There are three pieces of coursework that you should complete before January 22nd:
+There are three pieces of coursework that you should **complete before January 22nd**:

-1. You should view two videos posted on the [Getting Started](/getting-started/) page and check out the interactive map dicussed in the first video.
+1. You should view two videos posted on the [Preview Week](/preview-week/) page and check out the interactive map dicussed in the first video.
-2. You should complete [Weekly Prep 01](), which asks a few short questions about the videos and interactive map.
+2. You should complete [Weekly Prep 01](/preview-week/#weekly-prep-01), which asks a few short questions about the videos and interactive map.
 3. You should complete the assigned readings for Week-01, which are listed in the [**Reading List**](https://github.com/slu-soc5650/Core-Documents/blob/master/reading-list.pdf) and are available through [electronic reserves site](http://eres.slu.edu/eres/coursepage.aspx?cid=4444).

 [^1]: All of `R`'s version names are taken from the [Peanuts comic strip](http://livefreeordichotomize.com/2017/09/28/r-release-names/).